prichelle/integration.github.io/_posts/2020-07-14-DP-operators.md

 NAME      READY   SUMMARY                           VERSION    ERROR   AGE dp-demo   True    StatefulSet replicas ready: 1/1   10.0.0.0   n/a     18h
 ```
+The operator will detect the DPS customer resource and will create the
+- DataPower monitor pod
+- DataPower pod

+> Note that the operator will apply default values for all the fields that have not been configured explicitly.
+> You can find the list of fields in the [DataPower operator documentation](https://ibm.github.io/datapower-operator-doc/apis/datapowerservice/spec/)

 ## Troubleshooting
 Check the status of your DPS.
 For example here the secret were missing: